Brotherscodes/Cryptocurrencies/README.md

 <br>

+Please reference the code to follow along [crypto_clustering.ipynb](https://github.com/Brotherscodes/Cryptocurrencies/blob/main/crypto_clustering.ipynb)

 ## Reducing Data Dimensions and Creating a 2D model using PCA:

-A scatter plot was created to show cryptocurrencies grouped in their class.
+A scatter plot was created to show cryptocurrencies grouped in their respective class.
+In a graph with total coins mined and total supplied as the axis we see two outliers, `BitTorrent` and `TurtleCoin`.

     # Create a hvplot.scatter plot using x="TotalCoinsMined" and y="TotalCoinSupply".
     plot_df.hvplot.scatter(